-The no action alternative, though it has the least effect on wilderness character, has not been selected as it would not accomplish high elevation ecosystem restoration because of its limited scale and scope, and could lead to impairment of park resources if MYLF go extinct.
+The no action alternative, though it has the least effect on the untrammeled and undeveloped qualities of wilderness character, has not been selected as it would not accomplish high elevation ecosystem restoration because of its limited scale and scope, and could lead to impairment of park resources if MYLFs are extirpated in the parks, and lead to an irreversible degradation of the natural quality of wilderness character.

 The three action alternatives all have varying degrees of adverse effects on wilderness character.
-All result in long-term adverse effects to wilderness character from extensive trammeling.
-All result in short and long-term effects on the undeveloped quality of wilderness character from the use of mechanized equipment and from installations such as gill nets, fish traps, and crew camps.
-All affect the natural quality to varying degrees, with piscicide use having the highest short and long-term adverse effects from treatment actions, but accomplishing restoration in a shorter period of time than the physical methods, thus reducing the trammeling actions overall.
+All result in long-term adverse effects on wilderness character from extensive trammeling.
+All result in short and long-term effects on the undeveloped quality of wilderness character from the use of mechanized equipment and motorized transport, and from installations such as gill nets, fish traps, and crew camps.
+All affect the natural quality to varying degrees, with piscicide use having the highest short and long-term adverse effects from treatment actions, but accomplishing restoration in a shorter period of time than the physical methods, thus reducing the trammeling actions overall and improving the natural quality of wilderness character in the long term.

-Even though alternative 4, using solely piscicide to remove nonnative fish, was determined to be the least impacting on wilderness character, and would result faster results (a shorter time period to complete the projects, thus reduced trammeling actions than physical removals), the adverse effects on the natural quality of wilderness from the effects on non-target species makes this alternative less appealing than Alternative 2.
-Past work has shown that piscicides are not needed in all locations and physical treatment can accomplish restoration, albeit in a longer time period (6-10 years per site using physical methods v.
-1-2 years per site using piscicides), resulting in all project work being completed in 15-20 years rather than the 25-35 years needed using a combination of piscicide and physical methods.
+Alternative 4, using solely piscicide to remove nonnative fish, was determined to be the least impacting on wilderness character, and would have faster results (a shorter time period to complete the projects, thus reduced trammeling actions than physical removals), however, the adverse effects on the natural quality of wilderness based on the effects on non-target species makes this alternative less appealing than alternative 2.
+In addition, past work has shown that piscicides are not needed in all locations and physical treatment can accomplish restoration, albeit in a longer time period (6-10 years per site using physical methods v.
+1-3 years per site using piscicides).